thelaycon/nl_bot/README.md

 # USAGE:

-NL Bot doesn't support registration form the Frontend because it was originally not intended for **SaaS*.
+NL Bot doesn't support registration form the Frontend because it was originally not intended for **SaaS**.
 You must manually create a User object from the command Line.

 Before a user can create any Spamming Job, they must activate the App with a valid license key.
-However, this is useless if the end user has a good knowledge about Python.
+However, this is useless if the end user has a good knowledge of Python.
+It's hard protecting Source codes in Python.
+Some [protection mechanisms](https://wiki.python.org/moin/Asking%20for%20Help/How%20do%20you%20protect%20Python%20source%20code%3F) though can be applied.

-** NB: ** The license key is weakly generated.
+**NB:** The license key is weakly generated.
 You'd probably need a better mechanism to generate any validate License key.

 # License Key: